vijayender/protobufTrial/README.md

 # Protobuf-trial

-Very basic protobuf setup and file-io along with kafka-io Look at the git commits to see the progressive steps.
+Very basic protobuf setup and file-io with an example of streaming Look at the git commits to see the progressive steps.

 ### Objectives